nickstenning/unifi-cert-updater/README.md

 ## Notes and caveats

-- The only remotely complicated part of what's going on here is the conversion of the certificate and its private key from PEM format to Java Key Store (JKS) format.
+- The only fiddly part of what's going on here is the conversion of the certificate and its private key from PEM format to Java Key Store (JKS) format.
 Read `update-cert` to understand what's happening.
 - Backups of the two most recent certificates will be kept on the Cloud Key under `/root/cert-backups`.
 You may need to create this directory.